bayinfosys/bayinfosys.github.io/02-deploy-simple-model/02-deploy-simple-model.md

 __Note__: the size of a model directly affects computation time; as we are targetting CPU infrastructure we should aim to have a model which responds within a few seconds on CPU execution.

-__Note__: when developing a pipeline, process efficient outweights model performance.
+__Note__: when developing a pipeline, process efficiency outweighs model performance.
 Go with a fast model to develop the pipeline, and refine for performance later.
-It is a classic error of misdirection to spend longer chosing the model than developing the pipeline.
+It is a classic error of misdirection to spend longer choosing the model than developing the pipeline.

 ## Model Caching and Preloading